asjad99/asjad99/README.md

 ####  About me:

-I’m passionate about the intersection of data science and product building intelligent systems (data products) and using them to solve real world problems.
-My recent work centres around exploring applications of machine learning and centric computing for process analytics, expert decision support and Natural Language Understanding of domain specific text.
-I write about my experiences at blog.asjadk.com.
-I enjoy coding in Python and am an open-source enthusiast.
+- I’m passionate about the intersection of data science and product building intelligent systems (data products) and using them to solve real world problems.
+- My recent work centres around exploring applications of machine learning and centric computing for process analytics, expert decision support and Natural Language Understanding of domain specific text.

 #### Selected Projects  🔭 :electron: